 One of the best ways to treat acne is with an exfoliating scrub.
 Exfoliating goes beyond simply cleaning the skin and rubs away dead skin, plus the oil and dirt that may be trapped under there.
 The Revive Citrus Scrub contains argan oil rich in fatty acids and vitamin E to replenish and renew skin.

 The inclusion of sesame oil may help to heal the skin without clogging it.
 Citrus invigorates and refreshes while the active ingredients sweep away dead skin, oils, dirt, and helps reduce the inflammation and redness of back acne.
+Vitamin C being an important antioxidant to fight skin issues.

 Get rid of back acne faster with our list of ways to keep your skin clear and healthy.
 Eat well, drink plenty of water, exfoliate with beneficial ingredients to remove the dead skin and bacteria that can cause acne outbreaks.